-Over the past several decades, organizations have come to realize that success cannot only be measured in dollars and cents.
+Over the past several decades, organisations have come to realise that success cannot only be measured in dollars and cents.
 Intangible assets (like a company’s reputation, the knowledge base created by their employees, and training initiatives) can make up a huge portion of a company’s wealth.
 It only makes sense, then, that we need a new tool to help us measure this expanded definition of success.
 Enter the balanced scorecard!
-This tool and its related components will help your organization identify, document, plan, and execute a balanced strategic mission.
-It will also help your organization evaluate and revise its strategic execution.
+This tool and its related components will help your organisation identify, document, plan, and execute a balanced strategic mission.
+It will also help your organisation evaluate and revise its strategic execution.

-This one-day workshop will introduce you to the basics of the balanced scorecard and help you determine if this powerful tool is a good fit for your organization.
+This course will introduce you to the basics of the balanced scorecard and help you determine if this powerful tool is a good fit for your organisation.

 WHAT STUDENTS LEARN